 Using Attribute Level Security

 In order to use Attribute Level Security, the Client Application will have to attach the attribute level Session interceptor to its session.
 This can be done at the time of obtaining the Hibernate Session from the SessionFactory object as shown below.
-Once the session interceptor is in place it will inject Attribute level security every time an object is loaded from the database for a query
+Once the session interceptor is in place it will inject Attribute level security every time an object is loaded from the database for a query.

+The default strict behavior is implemented as shown below.

+The lenient behavior is implemented as shown below.

+To inject custom interceptors along with CSM’s attribute level security interceptor.

 Know Issues